seanyoung/hyperledger-hip/HIPs/solang.md

 There is a mock implementation of the Solana, Substrate, ewasm which are used for many tests.
-There are also integration tests which use the actual chain fro end-to-end testing: compile solidity, deploy it to a node of the blockchain (running in a container), and call various contract functions.
+There are also integration tests which use the actual chain for end-to-end testing: compile solidity, deploy it to a node of the blockchain (running in a container), and call various contract functions.

 # Effort and Resources